shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 |   last_updated    |    timestamp     |

 ### §4.
 Geographical Names Data
-Downloads and extracts the zip file of the Geographical Names Data from https://natural-resources.canada.ca/earth-sciences/geography/download-geographical-names-data/9245, the function _extract_geo_names()_ in the [Data Loader](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_loader.py). which ingests the geographical names data containing the coordinates of the air quality stations into the **fifth** staging table "**stg_geo_names**" with the option to retain the extracted CSV file to _'./Data/cgn_canada_csv_eng.csv'_.
+Downloads and extracts the zip file of the Geographical Names Data from https://natural-resources.canada.ca/earth-sciences/geography/download-geographical-names-data/9245, the function _extract_geo_names()_ in the [data_extractor.py](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_extractor.py). which ingests the geographical names data containing the coordinates of the air quality stations into the **fifth** staging table "**stg_geo_names**" with the option to retain the extracted CSV file to _'./Data/cgn_canada_csv_eng.csv'_.

 |        Column        |    Data Type     |